kickstand-ui/kickstand-ui/docs/components/dropdown.md

 ## Position

-Depending on where the drop-down it placed on the page, you may want to have the portion align differently to endure visibility.  having the menus align to the `left` or `right` should provide you with that flexibility.
+Depending on where the drop-down is placed on the page, you may want to have the portion align differently to ensure visibility.
+Having the menus align to the `left` or `right` should provide you with that flexibility.

 <div class="my-xxl display-flex space-between">
     <ks-dropdown text="Left Aligned" position="left">